cybercongress/cybercongress/contract.md

 If the one want to add something to this list she must create a proposal with some research [here](https://github.com/cybercongress/congress/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Proposal%22)

 ## Library
 We have the [Library](https://github.com/cybercongress/Library).
-Please enjoy and join us in the pursuit for our goals
+Please enjoy and join us in the pursuit of our goals

 ## Liveness
 This agreement is living.
-If some changes happens they must be reflected accordingly
+If some changes happen they must be reflected accordingly

 ## Validity
 The agreement is valid for cyberspace